EmmaDemarecaux/Altegrad/README.md

 # Results

-Our best performing model on the Kaggle public leaderboard http://www.kaggle.com/c/fr-domain-classification comes from the file `tfidf_text.py`: the multi-class loss is 1.03771.
+Our best performing model on the Kaggle public leaderboard (http://www.kaggle.com/c/fr-domain-classification) comes from the model `tfidf_text.py`: the multi-class loss achieved is 1.03771.